These are FAQ’s about software I use. You might also see LaTeX FAQ’s.

 foo | grep Chen | sort | xsel --clipboard.

 The fact that all terminal programs read and write in a uniform way is exactly what makes this possible.
 Programmers like this simplicity and elegance.
 They like it so much that software made for sophisticated users often doesn’t bother to provide a graphical interface.
-This is the same reason why command line flags or text-based configuration files tend to be text-based on Linux: this means they options be manipulated in any editor, transferred from one computer to another via Git, and so on.
+This is the same reason why command line flags or configuration files tend to be text-based on Linux: this means they can be manipulated in any editor, transferred from one computer to another via Git, and so on.

 Also Fish autocomplete is life-changing 🐟 ❤️ 🔥 (zsh is good too I hear.)